itsjustaplant/portfolio/README.md

 # todo
 [-] - merge tag and blog buttons into one component as button/link for reusability [X] - move spotify api ?? moved to WS
-[-] - create letterboxd api ?? considering this for a blog post [ ] - dockerize ?? we might need and api for letterboxd at initial render [X] - remove paragraph element
+[?] - create letterboxd api ?? considering this for a blog post [?] - dockerize ?? we might need and api for letterboxd at initial render [X] - remove paragraph element
-[ ] - use css variables ?? what about moving tailwind all css files are big mass right now :/ [X] - move Now playing section into react
+[X] - use css variables ?? what about moving tailwind all css files are big mass right now :/ [X] - move Now playing section into react
-[ ] - tailwind
+[X] - tailwind
 [X] - use-landyard